east-sussex-county-council/Escc.WebApplicationSetupScripts/README.md

 Whichever certificate you use, you can [trust that certificate](http://blogs.adobe.com/livecycle/2012/04/rights-management-how-to-get-windows-7-to-trust-a-self-signed-server-certificate.html) to stop browsers displaying a warning before letting you access a website that uses it.

+### CreateHTTPBinding($websiteName, $port)

+Use this command to add an HTTP binding to a website.

+* `$port` is optional.
+The script will prompt the user for a port if it is not specified.

+If the website already has an HTTP binding it will report the current binding instead.

 ### CreateHTTPSBinding($websiteName, $certificateName, $port)

-When you create a new website, by default it has an HTTP binding to port 80.
-Use this command to add an HTTPS binding.
+Use this command to add an HTTPS binding to a website.

 * `$certificateName` is optional.
 If you leave it blank it will look for the IIS Express Development Certificate bound to `localhost`.
 * `$port` is optional.
 The script will prompt the user for a port if it is not specified.

+If the website already has an HTTPS binding it will report the current binding instead.

-### RemoveHTTPBindings($websiteName)
+### RemoveHTTPBinding($websiteName, $port)

-When you create a new website, by default it has an HTTP binding to port 80.
-This removes that binding, and any other HTTP bindings which have been set up.
+This removes an HTTP binding for the specified website on the specified port.

 ### CreateVirtualDirectory($websiteName, $virtualDirectoryUrl, $virtualDirectoryPath, $allowScripts, $applicationPoolName)